-Sales of our products will depend, in part, on the extent to which our products will be covered by third-party payors, such as government healthcare programs, commercial insurance and managed healthcare organizations.
+Sales of our products, when and if approved for marketing, will depend, in part, on the extent to which our products will be covered and reimbursed by third-party payors, such as federal, state and foreign government healthcare programs, commercial insurance and managed healthcare organizations.
 These third-party payors are increasingly reducing reimbursements for medical products and services.
 In addition, the U.S. government, state legislatures and foreign governments have continued implementing cost containment programs, including price controls, restrictions on reimbursement and requirements for substitution of generic products.
 Adoption of price controls and cost-containment measures, and adoption of more restrictive policies in jurisdictions with existing controls and measures, could further limit our net revenue and results.
-Decreases in third-party reimbursement for our product candidates or a decision by a third-party payor to not cover our product candidates could reduce physician usage of our products once approved and have a material adverse effect on our sales, results of operations and financial condition.
+Decreases in third-party reimbursement for our product candidates or a decision by a third-party payor to restrict access or not cover our product candidates could reduce physician usage of our products once approved and have a material adverse effect on our sales, results of operations and financial condition.